JarbasHiveMind/HiveMind-community-docs/docs/13_mycroft.md

 - skills sending their own messages might not keep message.context or wrongly `.reply` to it

-- in the context of the Hivemind skills might not be [Session](https://github.com/OpenVoiceOS/ovos-bus-client/blob/dev/ovos_bus_client/session.py) aware and keep a shared state between clients, eg. a client may enable [parrot mode](https://github.com/JarbasSkills/skill-parrot) for everyone
+- in the context of the Hivemind skills might not be [Session](https://github.com/OpenVoiceOS/ovos-bus-client/blob/dev/ovos_bus_client/session.py) aware and keep a shared state between clients, eg. a client may enable a voice game for everyone